-Jointly offered by SIT and the University of Glasgow (UofG), the BEng / BEng (Hons) Aerospace Engineering is a three-year honours degree programme will equip students with the specific skill set necessary to meet the growing manpower demands in the local and global aerospace industry with a specific emphasis on autonomous aerial vehicles.
+Jointly offered by SIT and the University of Glasgow (UofG), the BEng / BEng (Hons) Aerospace Engineering is a three-year honours degree programme that will equip students with the specific skill set necessary to meet the growing manpower demands in the local and global aerospace industry with a specific emphasis on autonomous aerial vehicles.

 Students will be equipped with sound foundations in engineering through appropriate mathematics and physics courses, upon which specific unmanned aerial systems knowledge will be built.
 The programme also includes a mandatory Overseas Immersion Programme (OIP), during which students will undertake a group project as well as witness industry best practices through industrial site visits in Glasgow.